(This article may or may not contain affiliate links. What does that mean?)

 Howard ordered Andre's Cheeseburger because it had wagyu beef and he had heard good things about this Japanese breed of cattle and opted to put his veganhood on hold too for the afternoon.
 I had the fish tacos and it was flakey and sauced just with enough of a kick.
 Everything was extraordinary.
 Truly.
 It made me wish we lived closer so I come more often.

 Everything about this restaurant made us feel good about eating and drinking here.
-The food, the cocktails and the dedication of the family to carry on such a worthwhile legacy and make Andrei’s senseless death have meaning.
+The food, the cocktails and the dedication of the family to carry on such a worthwhile legacy to give Andrei's senseless death some meaning.

 We decided to also explore Pretend City Children's Museum, where kids can dress up and pretend to be workers in 17 interactive exhibits by circulating through the various rooms into real-life businesses.
 Upon entering the "city," the kids receive a time-card divided into sections representing the "jobs" they must complete.
 Staff members stamp their time-card every time they complete one of those "jobs."
 Each "job" comes complete with costumes kids can wear that they've seen adults wear executing the same tasks.
 Knox dressed up as a doctor for one and a Trader Joe's cashier for another.
 He engaged in the marine biology station, which was wet and wild with kids running around discovering the world beneath the ocean.
 After getting all the slots stamped on his time-card, a staff member instructed him to go to the "bank" and collect his paycheck so he could go back to Trader Joe's as a customer.
 The possible skill sets to be learned from these activities were boundless.
 There's also a section for free, unstructured play with giant foam blocks and a stage to put on your own show.
 Kids under one are free and the rest are $13.75.
 Knox was probably on the verge of being too old for this as most of the attendees that day were in the toddler playset.

-I got to sneak into a couple stores after the boys discovered Dave and Buster’s, a Vegas style arcade, complete with a restaurant and bar, that will immediately put everyone in the family under its spell.
+I got to sneak into a couple stores after the boys discovered Dave and Buster's, a Vegas-style arcade, complete with a restaurant and bar, that will immediately put everyone in the family under its spell.
 It was funny to see popular arcade games from the 1980s also represented.
-The boys loaded up a game card and attacked as many games as they could while I tried on a couple things next door.
+The boys loaded up a game card and attacked as many games as they could while I tried on a few things next door.

 We finished off our stay in Irvine at my kid's favorite place - no matter where we go - the swimming pool.